All About Cycling in Slovenia Mountain Biking Trails [MTB], DIY Cycle Touring, Bikepacking Routes, Road Cycling

 Slovenia is located in Central Europe with an area of 20,273 km2 and has a population of over 2 million.

-It’s a tiny country, yet the land is diverse, which has its own characteristics and unique features – the Alps, the Dinarides, the Pannonian Plain, and the Mediterranean coast.
-This tiny country is dominated by rivers, lakes, mountains and greenery.
+It’s a tiny country, yet the land is diverse, and has its own characteristics and unique features – the Alps, the Dinarides, the Pannonian Plain, and the Mediterranean coast.
+This tiny country is dominated by rivers, lakes, mountains, and greenery.

-Over half of the country is covered by forests, which makes the third most forested country in Europe.
-The Pannonian plain, toward the Croatian and Hungarian borders, the landscape is mostly flat.
+Over half of the country is covered by forests, which makes it the third most forested country in Europe.
+In the Pannonian plain, toward the Croatian and Hungarian borders, the landscape is mostly flat.

 The Alps extend across the northern part of the country along its long border with Austria.
 Slovenia’s highest peak is Mt.
 Triglav at 2,864 m altitude above sea level.

-Weather & Best Season for a Cycling Holiday in Slovenia
+Weather & Best Season for Cycling in Slovenia

 Despite its small size, Slovenia is divided into three climatic zones.
 There is a sub-Mediterranean climate near the coast, the continental climate on the central and northern Slovenia and a severe Alpine climate in the high mountain regions.